FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 Contrary to that, many benchmarking teams settle with non-zero (small) loss ratio as the goal for a "throughput rate".

-Motivations are many: modern protocols tolerate frame loss better;
+Motivations are many: i) modern protocols tolerate frame loss better then it was the case at the time when [RFC1242] and [RFC2544] were specified;
-trials nowadays send way more frames within the same duration;
+ii) trials nowadays send way more frames within the same duration;
-impact of rare noise bursts is smaller as the baseline performance can compensate somewhat by keeping the loss ratio below the goal;
+iii) impact of rare noise bursts is smaller as the baseline performance iv) can compensate somewhat by keeping the loss ratio below the goal and
-if SUT noise with "ideal DUT" is known, it can be set as the loss ratio goal.
+v) if SUT noise with "an ideal DUT" is known, it can be set as the packet loss ratio goal.

 Regardless of validity of any and all similar motivations, support for non-zero loss goals makes any search algorithm more user-friendly.
-[RFC2544] throughput is not friendly in this regard.
+[RFC2544] throughput is not user friendly in this regard.

-Searching for multiple goal loss ratios also helps to describe the SUT performance better than a single goal result.
-Repeated wide gap between zero and non-zero loss conditional throughputs indicates the noise has a large impact on the overall SUT performance.
+Searching for conditional throughputs with multiple packet loss ratios also helps to describe the SUT and DUT performance better than a single loss ratio goal result.
+Repeated wide gap between zero and non-zero loss conditional throughputs indicates the noise has a large impact on the overall DUT-in-SUT performance.

-It is easy to modify the vanilla bisection to find a lower bound for intended load that satisfies a non-zero-loss goal, but it is not that obvious how to search for multiple goals at once, hence the support for multiple loss goals remains a problem.
+It is easy to modify the vanilla bisection to find a lower bound for intended load that satisfies a non-zero-loss goal.
+But it is not that obvious how to search for multiple goals at once, hence the support for multiple loss goals remains a problem.

+{::comment}
+    mkonstan: The last paragraph is somewhat ambiguous.
+Are multiple goals explained before this pragraph?
+Where?
+{:/comment}

 ## Inconsistent Trial Results